-With your efforts to stay on track and maintain excellent at-home oral hygiene, combined with check-in visits with your dentist, you will be able to see and feel the difference in your mouth.
+With your hard work to stay on track and excellent at-home oral hygiene, in addition to check-in visits to your dentist, you will be able to see and feel the difference in your mouth.

-For your clear aligners to have the optimal effect, you’ll need to wear them for about 22 hours per day.
+For your clear aligners to have the intended effect, you’ll need to wear them for about 22 hours per day.

 That means all your eating and drinking will need to fit within an approximately two-hour time slot.
 While this may seem daunting at first, you may soon see some side benefits.
 For instance, you can say goodbye to mindless snacking (and the impact it can have on your waistline).

 Because your clear aligners will be gradually straightening your misaligned teeth, your teeth may feel loose when you take your aligners out.
-Don’t worry - we can assure you this is normal as they move and settle into their new positions.
+Don’t worry - we can assure you this is normal as they move and realign in their new positions.

 Make sure to properly and thoroughly clean your aligners.

 Just like your teeth need to be cleaned each time you eat or drink, you’ll need to clean your aligners as well.
-Do not use toothpaste to clean them, as it contains abrasive ingredients that can scratch your aligners.
+You shouldn’t use toothpaste to clean them, as it contains abrasive ingredients that can scratch your aligners.
 Instead, clean them with clear aligner cleaning crystals, denture cleaner, or Retainer Brite.